codelab-io/better-auth-qr-plugin/README.md

 ## Security Considerations

+- **Independent Sessions**: Each device gets its own separate authentication session
+- **Secure Token Exchange**: Uses sessionCreationToken for secure handoff between devices
+- **No Session Sharing**: Mobile and web sessions are completely independent
+- **Time-Limited Tokens**: sessionCreationToken expires in 5 minutes for security
+- **One-Time Use**: Session creation tokens are consumed after successful use
+- **No Unauthenticated Session Creation**: Polling endpoint doesn't create sessions directly
 - **Token Expiration**: Configure appropriate expiration times for your use case
 - **Rate Limiting**: The plugin includes built-in rate limiting (10 requests per minute)
 - **HTTPS Only**: Always use HTTPS in production